Clashes at Hong Kong airport after flights halted

 Protesters also barricaded some passageways in the airport with luggage trolleys, metal barriers and other objects.
 At least two protesters were taken away by police.

-The situation calmed down after a few hours without the violence worsening.
+Although the situation looked like it could erupt into serious violence, it calmed down after a few hours without a more forceful police intervention.

 The weeks of protests began as opposition to a now-suspended bill that would have allowed suspects to be extradited to mainland China and have swelled into wider calls for democracy.